anodyne/docs/guides/ranks.md

+---
-# Ranks
+title: Ranks

-Learn about Nova's rank system and how to customize them.
+description: Learn about Nova's rank system and how to customize them.
+layout: docs
+---

+{% $markdoc.frontmatter.description %} {% .lead %}

 ---